N0W3N/Autompeg/README.md

 As I already knew Python and also worked my way through "Automate the Boring Stuff with Python", I wanted to apply those learned skills into a real, very first project, that helps me to automate a daily task.

-I use FFmpeg to convert and compress a lot of files, they're mostly stored in the same directory for further action.
+I use FFmpeg to convert and compress and convert a lot of files, they're mostly stored in the same directory for further action.
 So I want to get rid of typing (or let's say dragging the file into my terminal) and just enter the file path and which file format should be converted into another one.

  -> PSEUDOCODE:
  search file path E:/ for file format 'x'
     if existing convert it to 'y'
     else skip

 The biggest challenge was to understand how file paths were recognized by Python, FFmpeg and different OS such as Windows or Mac OSX.